 Rust stains have a rough texture.
 These are some of the hardest stains to remove from granite.
 You’ll want to look for a rust remover liquid.

-Stains caused by paint, ink, or permanent marker can be removed using a razor blade.
-Hold the razor blade flat on the counter and chip away the excess paint until it’s gone.
+Using a razor blade allows you to remove stains caused by paint, ink, or permanent marker.
+First, hold the razor blade flat on the counter, then chip away the excess paint until it’s gone.

 If your granite isn’t properly sealed, you could run into issues with water-based stains.
 These are stains caused by common liquids such as juice, wine, coffee, water, and other drinks.